 Clearing of vegetation, removal of existing asphalt and gravel, and demolition of existing structures during construction would generate solid waste.
-Table 3.6-15 shows the estimated remaining capacity of the respective landfills that would be utilized for waste disposal during construction of the Palmdale to Burbank Project Section.
-The solid waste that would be generated by the construction of the Build Alternatives represents less than two percent of the total remaining capacity of the landfills that would be utilized (refer to Impact PUE#5).
+Table 3.6-15 shows the estimated remaining capacity of the respective landfills that would be used for waste disposal during construction of the Palmdale to Burbank Project Section.
+The solid waste that would be generated by the construction of the Build Alternatives represents less than 12.6 percent of the total remaining capacity of the Class III Non-Hazardous, Contaminated Waste and Class III Non-Hazardous, Uncontaminated Waste landfills that would be utilized (refer to Impact PUE#5).